vanjohnson879/frontline-cloud-doc/content/reference/admin/custom_sso/index.md

 If your SSO system supports both OIDC and SAML, we recommend using OIDC.
 {{< /alert >}}

-If your SSO system offers SAML v2.0 integration, it will typically publish its Identity Provider (IdP) entity descriptor on a specific URL.
-To configure the SSO integration, we will need this IdP entity descriptor URL.
+If your SSO system provides SAML v2.0 integration, the Identity Provider entity (IdP) is usually published on a particular URL.
+If that URL is not publicly accessible, export the metadata containing the information necessary to integrate with the IdP and forward it.

+To configure the SSO integration, we will need:
+- the SAML entity descriptor for your Identity Provider
+- the attributes for a user's first name, last name, and email address (they should appear as `ClaimType`s in your IdP's entity descriptor)

+{{< alert info >}}
+By default, our system will rely on the subject NameID to uniquely and consistently identify each user.
+We will also, by default, leave the NameID policy format unspecified (`urn:oasis:names:tc:SAML:1.1:nameid-format:unspecified`), letting the IdP free to choose how to populate the subject NameID.

+If needed we can rely on another attribute instead of the NameID (it needs to be unique and immutable), or specify a particular NameID policy format.
+{{< /alert >}}

-We can then give our Service Provider (SP) descriptor if you need to import it into your SSO system.
+We can then give you our Service Provider (SP) descriptor if you need to import it into your SSO system.

 ### Google